shibumi/mnemonic/README.md

 * specify number of words
 * different languages: English, German
 * specify a delimeter between words
+* use an external file as word list

 ## how to use it